Information projection approach to propensity score estimation for handling selection bias under missing at random: Proposed method

-The final calibration weight $\wh{\omega}_i^{\star}$ does not directly use the regression model for imputation, but it implements regression imputation indirectly.
-Thus, the smoothed PS estimator incorporates the outcome regression model indirectly and achieves efficient estimation.
+Equation (\ref{28}) means that the final inverse propensity weights $\wh{\omega}_i^{\star}$ do not directly use the regression model for prediction, but it implements regression prediction indirectly.
+Thus, the smoothed PS estimator incorporates the outcome regression model through calibration equation in (\ref{calibration}) and achieves the self-efficiency.
+On the other hand, model calibration of \cite{wu2001} uses the outcome model directly in the calibration equation.
 Similar ideas have been considered in the context of nonparametric calibration estimation in survey sampling.
 For examples, \cite{montanari2005} used a single-layer Neural Network model and \cite{breidt2005model} used penalized Spline model for nonparametric calibration estimation.

+\begin{remark} Assumption (\ref{basis}) states that the basis functions do not depend on $\btheta$, which does not always hold.
+If the basis functions in (\ref{basis}) depends on $\btheta$, that is,